C2SM/icon-vis/README.md

 For visualizing data along a transect, [psy-transect](https://github.com/psyplot/psy-transect) is currently under development.

 # Getting started with psyplot
+**Piz Daint**

+To be able to run the scripts, you can source the pre-installed environment on Piz Daint after loading some modules:

+    module load daint-gpu EasyBuild-custom PROJ GEOS cray-python

+    source /project/g110/pyvis/venv_daint/bin/activate

+**Conda environment**

 Export path to conda (if using daint or euler: install miniconda on scratch to avoid memory issues)

     export PATH="~/miniconda3/bin:$PATH"